GAZ Volga: GAZ-3102 (1982–2009)

 By 1980 a replacement was developed, the GAZ-3102, which was based on the central platform and body of the GAZ-24, but with original fascia, interior, engine and chassis.
 However, political and economic stagnation of the late Brezhnev years continuously delayed the car's launch.
-When the first pre-production vehicles were evaluated by Party garages, the leadership was so impressed with the car, that they barred its mass production as to avoid devaluing its status by its use in taxicabs.
-As a result, from 1982 and all the way until 2008, the GAZ-3102 was produced in parallel with other Volgas, though in lesser smaller quantity.
-Originally having its own production line and many distinct features (including a novel, but ultimately unreliable stratified charge ignition), by 1997 the differences between production, trim and accessories of GAZ-3102 and latter Volga's remained only in its exterior.
-GAZ-3102 originally being an exclusive car for higher ranking authorities, retained its business image during the 1990s and well into the 2000s.
+From 1982 and all the way until 2008, the GAZ-3102 was produced in parallel with other Volgas, though in lesser quantities.
+Originally having its own production line and many distinct features, by 1997 the differences between production, trim and accessories of GAZ-3102 and latter Volga's was external only.
+Having originally been an exclusive car for higher ranking authorities, it retained such an image during the 1990s and well into the 2000s.
+In 1992, when the original machine tooling for the GAZ-24 body panels disintegrated, GAZ used the bodypanels of the GAZ-3102 on the somewhat obsolete but lower-cost GAZ-24 underpinnings.
+Production of the resulting GAZ-31029 doubled in quantity and halved in quality, transforming the car from a symbol of status into a disposable workhorse.

-GAZ-24-10 (1985–1992)

-The GAZ-24 continued to be produced until 1985, when using some of the technical developments of GAZ-3102 was deeply modified, resulting in the GAZ-24-10.
-Starting with 24-10 the Volga began a slow transformation as the Perestroika reforms took shape.
-Though still remaining a status car, it quickly lost that prestige as market economy allowed free import of automobiles.
-However its simple and robust design and still good quality assembly, and the lack of a domestic light commercial vehicle the GAZ-24-10 was quickly seized by the new generation of commerce.

-GAZ-31029 (1992–1997)

-In 1992 when the original machine tooling for the GAZ-24 body panels disintegrated, GAZ took the panels of GAZ-3102 and stripping them of any decorations, launched the GAZ-31029 Volga.
-Although being obsolete (kingpin front and leaf spring rear suspensions, front drum brakes, carburetted OHV engine etc.), production was doubled in quantity and halved in quality.
-As a result, the car transformed from a symbol of status into a disposable workhorse, barely meeting the astronomic demand of the emerging market economy.